-Solution Summary: Using Insulating Blankets and Sheets
+Solution Summary: Using Insulating Blankets

-Using insulating blankets and sheets are work practices that can protect workers from electrical hazards.
+Using insulating blankets are work practices that can protect workers from electrical hazards.
 Blankets can be wrapped around the equipment and fastened down to provide a barrier between workers and any source of electrical current.
 Blankets are also safe alternatives when there are no cover up equipment on live lines or when cover up equipment are not appropriate for irregularly shaped hardware.

-Insulating blankets and sheets can provide primary shock protection when workers are working on or near live lines.
+Insulating blankets can provide primary shock protection when workers are working on or near live lines.
 Insulating blankets must conform to ASTM D1048 specifications and are reusable, but should be periodically inspected and tested.
 There are different types of blankets used for various applications.
 While a blanket may be used during a certain job, the level of protection may be inadequate for that job.
 ASTM class blankets must be appropriate for the work condition.
 Different types of blankets are classified based on their voltage ratings (Table 1).